tomheaton/mcjty-website/docs/mods/control-mods/control-mods-legacy.md

 * '''mob''' (only for In Control rule files): this is either a single string or a list of strings.
 Every string is an ID for a mob.
 On 1.10.2 this has to be a name like 'Creeper', 'Skeleton', ...
 On 1.11.2 you can also use names like 'minecraft:creeper' and so on
 * '''mod''' (only for In Control rule files): this is either a single string or a list of strings.
 Every string represents a mod id.
 By using this you can block spawns of certain mods
 * '''block''': this is a block filter as explained above
-* '''blockoffset''': a json that can modify the position of the block that is being used by the ''block'' test (or the ''setblock'' action).
-This json can contain tags like ''x'', ''y'', or ''z'' which will be added (as offset) to the original block position or else the boolean tag ''look'' in which case the position will be the position the player is looking at (only in case there is a player involved which isn't the case for ''spawn.json'')
+* '''blockoffset''': a JSON that can modify the position of the block that is being used by the ''block'' test (or the ''setblock'' action).
+This JSON can contain tags like ''x'', ''y'', or ''z'' which will be added (as offset) to the original block position or else the boolean tag ''look'' in which case the position will be the position the player is looking at (only in case there is a player involved which isn't the case for ''spawn.json'')
 * '''biome''': this is either a single string or a list of strings.
 This represents the biome of the current block
 * '''biometype''': this is either a single string or a list of strings.
 This represents the biome type (from the biome dictionary).
 Examples are WARN, COLD, ...
 * '''dimension''': this is either a single integer or a list of integers.
 This represents the dimension of the current block or player